Lethme/TerminalShell/README.md

 Every command which has at least one parameter must take a ParamsCollection object.
 In the command methods you can get any parameter by using ParamsCollection.Get<>() method but if you have an array in the param types sequence you have to use ParamsCollection.GetArray<>() method instead.

+Also you can observe current command's data as name, aliases and etc.
+You can do this in command methods by using CommandsContext.Command property.